What Does it Mean to Study Pharmacy?

 - Are flexible hours appealing to you?
 Pharmacists can establish their own hours to a large extent, especially if they operate their own business.

-In college, students should expect to complete courses in math, chemistry, biology, physics, calculus and human anatomy in preparation for entry into a pharmacy program.
+In college, students should expect to complete courses in math, chemistry, biology, physics, calculus and human anatomy in order to enter a pharmacy program.
 Courses in the social sciences, humanities, written and oral communication, and economics are among those typically required of the pre-pharmacy student.

 About half of the colleges and universities offering online health and medical degree programs in pharmacy studies also require applicants to complete the Pharmacy College Admissions Test (PCAT).
 Many colleges participate in the Pharmacy Application Service, which allows students to enter their applications into a centralized database with a single set of transcripts that can be used to apply to several programs.

 Do I Need an Advanced Degree to Be a Pharmacist?

-The degree in pharmacy has changed in recent years to more closely resemble other medical professions.
+As the profession becomes more complicated, the education of pharmacists has followed suit.
+Pharmacy training has come to resemble medical school, including additional years of study as well as residencies and fellowships in a variety of specialties.
 Typically, the bachelor's degree in pharmacy has been replaced by the Doctor of Pharmacy degree (Pharm.D.), a six-year program that includes at least two years of pre-pharmacy courses.

 Some colleges do offer master's degrees and PhDs that are awarded after the Pharm.D.
 These degrees are not necessary to work as a professional pharmacist.
 Pharmacists who intend to do research or teach at a university are more likely to obtain an advanced degree.
-Pharmacists who want to run their own businesses or advance into management might obtain a master's in business administration (MBA).
+Pharmacists who want to run their own businesses or advance into management might choose to earn a master's in business administration (MBA).

 What Can You Do With a College Degree in Pharmacy?

 Pharmacists held about 286,400 jobs in 2012, according to the U.S. Bureau of Labor Statistics (BLS).
 About 61 percent of those worked in retail settings (community pharmacists), and 23 percent worked in hospitals.
 A small portion of pharmacists worked for pharmaceutical companies, doctors' offices, and the federal government.
 Here are some of the specialized professional areas in which a pharmacist might work: